 - 1. The governing bodies of the SGA are the Executive Board and the Senate - 2.
 The Executive Board is composed of an Undergraduate Student Council (hereafter USC) President, a USC Vice-President, a USC Communications Director, and a USC Social Director; a Graduate Student Council (hereafter GSC) President, a GSC Vice-President, a GSC Communications Director, and a GSC Social Director.
-In addition, an undergraduate or graduate Treasurer will be elected by the Student Body who shall serve both councils

-- 3. The Senate is composed of Freshman, Sophomore, Junior, Senior, and Graduate Class Representatives; as well as undergraduate Academic Program Representatives and a Visiting Student Representative. - 3.1.
+In addition, an undergraduate or graduate Treasurer will be elected by the Student Body who shall serve both council. - 3.
+The Senate is composed of Freshman, Sophomore, Junior, Senior, and Graduate Class Representatives; as well as undergraduate Academic Program Representatives and a Visiting Student Representative. - 3.1.
+The Freshmen Class representative shall represent all full-time, degreeseeking students who have completed 0 to 31 credit hours. - 3.1.1.
+The Sophomore Class Representative shall represent all full-time, degree-seeking students who have completed 32 to 63 credit hours. - 3.1.2.
+The Junior Class Representative shall represent all full-time, degree-seeking students who have completed 64 to 95 credit hours. - 3.1.3.
+The Senior Class Representative shall represent all degree-seeking students who have completed more than 95 credit hours. - 3.1.4.
+The graduate Class Representative shall represent all degree-seeking student enrolled in a Graduate Program. - 3.1.5.
+Undergraduate Academic Representatives shall represent all degreeseeking students who have declared a major or minor in or under a Representative's Program. - 3.2.
 Programs are determined every year by the Academic Affairs Office, as outlined in the most recent version of the Student Handbook.
 Programs may also be represented if voted in by the Senate.
-Requirements to consider include: number of professors in the program, number of students in the major, involvement of the program, and any affiliated clubs. - 3.1.1.
+Requirements to consider include: number of professors in the program, number of students in the major, involvement of the program, and any affiliated clubs. - 3.2.1.
 If an Academic Program wishes to be represented in Senate, they must petition Senate Chair.
-The petition will be reviewed by Senate, and a two-thirds vote from Senate is needed to add the Academic Program as a representative for the following semester - 3.1.2.
-If a program is added after the budget has been set, a budget request must be presented to Senate to allocate funds for the additional senator (from the activities and clubs budget) - 3.2.
+The petition will be reviewed by Senate, and a two-thirds vote from Senate is needed to add the Academic Program as a representative for the following semester - 3.2.2.
+If a program is added after the budget has been set, a budget request must be presented to Senate to allocate funds for the additional senator (from the activities and clubs budget) - 3.3.
 The Senate must not exceed 25 senators.
-If the number of senators exceeds 25, then the majors included should be re-evaluated with higher requirements - 3.3.
-See Annex 5, 2.4 - 4.
-Committee Co-Chairs and Club leaders are non-governing officials of the SGA - 5.
-Any change to the composition of the SGA must be approved by a two-thirds vote in the Senate and submitted for approval by a two-thirds vote in the Executive Board.
+If the number of senators exceeds 25, then the majors included should be reevaluated with higher requirements. - 3.4.
+See Annex 5, 2.4 in the Senate and submitted for approval by a two-thirds vote in the Executive Board.
 Any changes in structure are subject to review by the Judiciary Committee, which has the power to veto the process in case of unconstitutionality.